weatherforce/ipyreact/README.md

 # ipyreact

+This project aim to provide an alternative solution to build widget and use them on a jupyter notebook.
+It uses React for the front end, which provides a simple way to build complex widgets.In addition, It will open the way to the integration of React libraries in Jupyter notebooks, such as material-ui, among others.

 ![Alt Text](slider.gif)

-This is the final repository where the library should live.
-It aims to provide a variety of base widgets, that will be slowly integrated from cookiecutter created widgets.
-In addition, it will provide a Register nbextension that will allow to embed widgets into layouts one.
+will provide a Register nbextension that will allow to embed widgets into layouts one.